seanox/aspect-js/README.md

 CR: Test: Extension for passing events (Test + Console) to the enclosing object when using frames
 CR: Test: Extension for central catching of errors with activated Test-AP
 CR: Test Suite: Optimization of error output
-CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered
+CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
 CR: Composite Mount: Revision of the object/model binding
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)